2014 FIA WTCC Race of China, Shanghai: Race One

-At the start Muller had defend his third place from Michelisz, behind them the two factory Hondas of Monteiro and Tarquini were fighting over fifth place with Tarquini edging ahead.
+At the start Muller had to defend his third place from Michelisz, behind them the two factory Hondas of Monteiro and Tarquini were fighting over fifth place with Tarquini edging ahead.
 On the back straight Monteiro was under attack from Loeb although it would be on the following lap where Loeb would move ahead of Monteiro.
 On lap three the right rear wheel of eighth placed Tom Chilton's car came off and he was out of the race.
 On lap four Loeb was chasing Michelisz for fourth place, benefiting from the extra straight line speed of the Citroën on the back straight.
 Loeb passed Michelisz at the end of lap six to make it four Citroëns in the first four places.
 Double waved yellow flags were shown at the final corner near the end of the race when Lok went off at the final corner with broken suspension which left his SEAT in the gravel on the outside of the pit straight.
 Robert Huff slowed with a puncture on the last lap as López led a Citroën 1–2–3–4 to secure the first World Touring Car Championship manufacturers' title for the French team.
 Franz Engstler finished first in the TC2 class to secure the Yokohama Trophy title.